 - Scanning: Once the hacker is able to identify the network, the next step is to investigate active IP addresses on the network.

 - Stack fingerprinting: This would be the last step or technique which should be used once the port and host intended are mapped.

 Q3.
 What is network sniffing?

-Network sniffing term is used when a user wants to enable real-time monitoring and also analyze data packets that are flowing over computer networks.
+Network sniffing term is used when a user wants to enable real-time monitoring and analyse data packets flowing over computer networks.
 Hackers can make use of sniffing tools and is used for ethical and unethical purposes.
-These can be used to steal information or manager different networks.
-Sniffers are used by network administrators as a network monitoring and analysis tool.
+These can be used to steal information or manage different networks.
+Network administrators use sniffers as a network monitoring and analysis tool.
 In an unethical way, it can be used by cybercriminals for wrong purposes like identity usurpation, email, sensitive data hijacking and more.

-Denial of Service can be considered as a malicious attack on a network which can be done by flooding the network with traffic which is of no use.
-Although it is not a threat to information or security breach it can cost the website owner a large amount of money and time.
+Denial of Service can be considered a malicious attack on a network that can be done by flooding the network with no use traffic.
+Although it is not a threat to information or a security breach, it can cost the website owner a large amount of money and time.
 These attacks can be as below:

 - Buffer Overflow Attacks